We don’t support this browser anymore.

 Our view

 Profitability has not fully recovered to pre-pandemic levels, no surprise given the relentless rise of input costs.
-There are some glimmers of hope on that front though.
-There’s thought to be further margin improvement this year, which combined with revenue growth means that operating profit is expected to grow by over 20%.
-We think it looks an achievable target and improvement in performance seen so far should enable the group to maintain its value-for-money offer to customers.
+There are some glimmers of hope on that front, though.
+There’s thought to be further margin improvement this year, which, combined with revenue growth, means that operating profit is expected to grow by nearly 30%.
+We think it looks like an achievable target, and the performance improvement seen so far should enable the group to maintain its value-for-money offer to customers.

 On that front, seeing a wider range of customers in its pubs is encouraging.
 The pivot towards a younger and more family-orientated demographic looks good.
 The strong brand perception holds it in good stead, with the customer base enjoying a slightly higher income than the 'average pubgoer'.
-But neither the Company nor the punters will be immune from continuing cost pressures.
+But neither the Company nor the punters will be immune to ongoing cost pressure.

-There’s no firm guidance on the speed of openings, but any expansion will place more demands on the balance sheet, further limiting scope for dividends to be reinstated in the near term.
-Historically payouts have been relatively low, so this shouldn't be the main driver of any investment decision.
+Recent site launches have been in high-footfall areas, and that’s something we’re supportive of.
+For now, disposals are still outpacing new openings, but acceleration in this trend may limit the scope for dividends to be reinstated in the near term.
+Historically, payouts have been relatively low, so this shouldn't be the main driver of any investment decision.
 Dividends are variable and not guaranteed.

-Over the long term, we remain positive that Wetherspoon can gain further market share.
+Over the long term, we remain positive that Wetherspoon can gain further market share, and weather ups and downs in consumer sentiment.
 That and its improving financials have been recognised by a strong recovery in the valuation from its lockdown lows.
-But, as the reaction to half year numbers shows, higher expectations mean more chance of ups and downs.
+But that does add some pressure to keep delivering.
+That won't be without challenges, with some early signs of consumers holding back when it comes to eating and drinking out.

 Environmental, social and governance (ESG) risk